sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 .. note::
    We add quote marks around the product names in the table.
-Spiff will create an expression based on the exact contents of the table, so if the quotes are omitted, the content will be interpreted as a variable.
+Spiff will create an expression based on the exact contents of the table, so if the quotes are omitted, the content will be interpreted as a variable rather than a string.

 Then we'll refer to this table in the task configuration.